Rising damp treatments

 To find out more about damp problems created by poorly or innapropriately installed cavity wall insulation you can visit our dedicated damp and insulation page.

-If you are considering damp proofing walls in your property, we would always recommend a survey from a professional damp expert.
-Our damp surveyors are experienced, CSRT qualified and their damp proofing techniques are backed by the accreditation of Which?, TrustMark, The Property Care Association and more.
+If you are considering damp proofing walls in your property, we would always recommend a damp survey from a qualified professional.
+Our surveyors are experienced, CSRT certified and their damp proofing techniques are backed by the accreditation of Which?
+Trusted Traders and more.
 The surveyor will draft a custom treatment proposal for you and if you are happy to go ahead then we have a team of local technicians ready to get started installing your damp treatment.

-To speak to a Peter Cox damp specialist, call 0800 633 5712 today.
+To speak to a Peter Cox damp specialist, call your local team today.
 Alternatively, if you would rather contact us online then you can do so using the button below.

 *Survey enquiries for your local branch will be directed to our dedicated central survey control teams across the UK.
 Calls to 0800 and 0808 numbers are free unless you are calling from a business phone, in which case the rate will be set by your provider.